LitoKarageorgou/bright-app/README.md

 ## 🎯 Project Description

 Bright is a mobile-first React web app that transforms learning into an interactive 3-step journey (Watch ➝ Read ➝ Quiz), enhanced with AI tutoring and gamified feedback.
-It’s optimized for ADHD learners, minimizing distractions and supporting retention through:
+It’s optimised for ADHD learners, minimising distractions and supporting retention through:

 - Visual structure and clarity
 - Multimedia microlearning